mlz-ictrl/nicos/doc/source/gui/widgets.rst

       If no refresh (or 0) is provided, the picture won't be updated at all.
       Default value: 0.

+   .. attribute:: height

+      Height of the plot widget in characters.

+   .. attribute:: width

+      Width of the plot widget in characters.

 .. module:: nicos.guisupport.plots